 Recovering Compensation after a Motorcycle Accident

 Motorcycle helmet laws vary state to state.
 It is important to know what your state and surrounding state helmet laws are in the event you are involved in a motorcycle accident.
-Your state’s helmet law may play a large role in whether you can recover compensation for any resulting neck or head injuries.

 If you or a loved one were injured in a motorcycle accident, contact the personal injury attorneys at Berger and Green.
 Our attorneys will provide you with a free no obligation consultation to evaluate your case.
 Call 412-661-1400 to speak with an attorney today.